CoyPan/react-scroll-to-show-cb/README.md

 </ReactScrollToShowCb>
 ```

-#### scrollToShowCb
+#### onScrollToShow

 **required**

 When the wrapped children are scrolled into visible view, this callback function will be triggered with two parameters : the index of the child and the dom of the child.

+#### onInitEnd
+When ReactScrollToShowCb is initialized, this function will be triggered with a parameter : the instance of ReactScrollToShowCb.

 #### async

 **default:false**

-When set to true, you can set the children async and the scrollToShowCb will be also triggered.
+When set to true, you can set the children async and the onScrollToShow will be also triggered.

 #### once